Rose City Rollers: History and league structure

 Founded in 2004 by Kim "Rocket Mean" Stegeman, along with Evette Reyes (among others), Rose City Rollers became a founding member of the Women's Flat Track Derby Association (WFTDA) in 2005.
 In November 2008, Rose City and Rat City Rollergirls (Seattle) co-hosted the Northwest Knockdown national championships at the Portland Expo Center.
 Rose City hosted the 2011 WFTDA Western Regional Tournament, the "Bridgetown Brawl", at the Memorial Coliseum in Portland, in which they placed third overall.

 Rose City Rollers is one of the largest modern roller derby leagues in the United States, if not the world.
 Rose City comprises a multitude of teams at various levels of competition, and hosts games at The Hangar at Oaks Amusement Park, where they draw up to 22,000 fans a year for games.
-Rose City has two travel teams, the WFTDA-level Wheels of Justice A team, and the Axles of Annihilation B team, plus four home teams, the BreakNeck Betties, Guns N Rollers, Heartless Heathers and High Rollers.
+Rose City has two travel teams, the Wheels of Justice A team and the Axles of Annihilation B team, plus four home teams: the Break Neck Betties, Guns N Rollers, Heartless Heathers and High Rollers.